Medical Dictionary

 Cancer changes the daily routines and roles of the people who love and support you.
 They may need to start doing the things you've always done for them.
 And you may need their help doing things you've always done for yourself.
 These changes can be difficult for everyone.

 It may help to have an honest talk about changing roles and needs.
-If that sounds too difficult, ask a social worker or other member of your care team to help you talk with family and friends who are helping with your care.
+If that sounds too hard, ask a social worker or another member of your care team to help you talk with family and friends who are helping with your care.
 These caregivers may need some support, too.

 Dealing with changes in your self-image